davidindub/plant-cafe/README.md

 - __The landing page image__

-  - The landing page features a large eye catching photograph with text overlayed, on smaller displays such as a phone it includes a button which when clicked scrolls the page down to the most important information the users might be looking for.
+  - The landing page features a large eye catching photograph with text overlayed, and a button which when clicked scrolls the page down to the most important information the users might be looking for.
   The text adapts so that the image does not get obscured different screens sizes.